 - The dominant and servient tenement must be owned by different people, and

 - The subject matter of the easement must not be too vague or imprecise.

 Installation, Maintenance & Repair of Easement

-Pursuant to general easement law, there is no obligation on the owner of the servient tenement to make suitable an easement or bring it to any particularly standard.3 In fact the only obligation upon the owner of the dominant tenement is a negative one restricting him from acts that would diminish or obstruct the use of the easement.
-It follows then that the burden of maintenance and repair is upon the owner of the dominant tenement.
-This is not to say that repair and maintenance of the easement may be enforced by the owner of the servient tenement rather, if the owner of the dominant tenement wishes to use the easement he must perform the repairs.4 However the owner of the dominant tenement is entitled to access the servient tenement in order to perform those repairs to the easement.5 However that right must be exercised such that it does not interfere with the reasonable use of the servient tenement.6
+Pursuant to general easement law, there is no obligation on the owner of the servient tenement to make suitable an easement or bring it to any particularly standard.3 In fact the only obligation upon the owner of the servient tenement is a negative one restricting him from acts that would obstruct the use of the easement.
+It follows then that the burden of maintenance and repair is upon the owner of the dominant tenement.4 The owner of the dominant tenement is entitled to access the servient tenement in order to perform those repairs to the easement.5 However that right must be exercised such that it does not interfere with the reasonable use of the servient tenement.6

 The owner of the servient tenement must not interfere or obstruct the easement granted.
 However interference is not actionable unless it is material or substantial.
 Hence fencing the sides of a right of way or installing a gate across the right of way does not necessarily constitute an actionable interference.7